 The second reason this type of protagonist works is because they aren’t fighting for recognition amongst a thousand other faces.
 While I said in the beginning they crop up from time to time, they are still very much in the minority when looking at protagonists in anime.

 It isn’t really hard to know why when you consider that they generally promote social disharmony, point out the follies of those in charge, and generally go about solving things in fairly socially destructive manners.
-You can kind of understand why Japanese anime doesn’t exactly promote these types of protagonist as the everyday.
+You can kind of understand why Japanese anime doesn’t exactly promote these types of protagonist as the everyday hero.

 Where the misanthrope is more normally seen is in the reluctant love interest or support character and generally speaking the nice guy/girl protagonist ultimately heals whatever dramatic back story lead to their social discord and they ultimately learn to make friends again, or whatever.
 This is the more normal character arc for a misanthropic character and one that serves a valuable purpose but isn’t exactly compelling.

 But, while there are advantages to this particular character archetype, it isn’t without its risk.
 Too negative and you risk depressing or alienating your audience.
 Too anti-social and you create a situation where your protagonist is literally sitting in their room without interacting with others.
 Or every interaction is barbed, strained and painful.
 There’s definitely a balance that needs to be had with this type of character.
 They need to express misanthropic ideology while at the same time they need to be fairly socially nuanced.
 So today, I want to look at just two examples.